 These are the most popular bikes for a reason – they work.
 Every feature has a purpose in making them reliable, easy and comfortable for anyone to ride, able to carry the detritus from a days errands, and ridden whenever and in whatever clothes you have on.
 Armani suit?
 No problem.
 Badgley Mishka dress and silk Anne Klein heels?
 No Problem.
 (For a bit of daily fashion on two wheels check out Cycle Chic)

 They come from the factory with the key accessories you need, all fully integrated, so no having to buy extra stuff and wondering if this or that will work.
 They’re designed and built to serve a purpose, last a lifetime and, best of all, they never go out of style.

-This geometry is critical for people with back or neck problems and for older folk.
+While beneficial to everyone, this geometry is critical for people with back or neck problems and for older folk.
 People who ride upright bikes also develop better and healthier posture when off the bike.
 This is why so many people can so easily and comfortably ride long distances on Dutch bikes—they’re designed for it.
-I’ve ridden 50 miles in a day in complete comfort.
+I’ve ridden 75 miles in a day in complete comfort.
 For more read Dutchness.